-The MCM offers Australia’s widest range of student ensembles.
+The Conservatorium offers Australia’s widest range of student ensembles.
 Each ensemble presents at least one concert performance each semester, which often include new work by graduate composition students.

 All students are free to explore an array of musical styles and performance experiences, including: